 Lyrics and Musical Style: Macklemore has tackled major social and political issues throughout his musical career.
 The song "Same Love" tackled themes like gay marriage.
 "Thrift Shop" served as a commentary for materialism within the hip-hop community.
 "White Privilege II" focused on the Black Lives Matter Movement.
 Macklemore is a self-aware lyricist who regularly refers to the fact that he's appropriating black culture by being a white MC.
 Producer Ryan Lewis was a huge part of Macklemore's musical style before the duo's split.
 Ryan Lewis gave Macklemore a "poppy" sound, and his songs featured big, "in your face" choruses.

 Personal Life: Macklemore has struggled with drug addiction for many years.
 This long struggle ended when Macklemore checked himself into a rehab center in 2008.
 He was clean for three years following this, and then relapsed again in 2011.

-After seven years of dating his girlfriend, Tricia Davis, the couple was wed in 2015 after a two-year engagement.
-Earlier that year, they had welcomed their first child into the world, a daughter.
+After seven years of dating his girlfriend, Tricia Davis, the couple was wed in 2015 following a two-year engagement.
+Earlier that year, they had welcomed their first child, a daughter, into the world.
 In 2017, they had a second daughter.
 The couple has a minority share in the Seattle Sounders, a soccer team in MLS.